 If the testing team is in a proper collaboration, this framework offers no such drawbacks.
 Although, configuring a hybrid testing framework with the required frameworks can be a bit complicated.

 How to Choose your Best fit Automation Framework

 A well-designed automation framework helps in maintaining the code in light of common changes like Test data, Page Objects, Reporting structure, etc. But, before you finalize any of the automation frameworks, you must keep some crucial aspect in mind:

 - Type of your application and technology used to build it

 - The way your app was built and its UX

 - The workflow of your application

 - The cost of the framework and availability of trial version

 - Skills and expertise needed to use the automation framework

-To choose the framework accurately, you can compare all the automation frameworks according to your requirements.
+To choose the testing framework accurately, you can compare all the automation frameworks according to your requirements.
 Provide scores based on the scalability, functionality, pros, and cons.
 This process will help you decide the best fit for your needs.